micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-13-22-51.md

 [take-out menus].
 Lists of food items available for delivery or pickup from a restaurant or food establishment.
 #### [Return to Q Index](#section1)

-## <a name="question15"></a>Q15:   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".{Story-style.  sports, enthusiastic}
+## <a name="question15"></a>Q15:   Please give me an example including,"sign a slip",,"debit card","veg out","get over a hectic week".%Story-style.  sports, enthusiastic%

 #### A15: